- 1 Purpose

 4.15 Compliance, breaches and disciplinary action

 Users who become aware of a possible breach of this Policy must report it to:

 - their organisational unit head

-- the Executive Director (ICT Services) through the ICT Service Desk.
+- the Chief Information Officer through the ICT Service Desk.

-The Executive Director (ICT Services) is responsible in the first instance for handling and investigating potential breaches.
+The Chief Information Officer is responsible in the first instance for handling and investigating potential breaches.
 Penalties and discipline are outlined in the ICT Information Management and Security Policy.

 The University has obligations relating to copyright, intellectual property, privacy, right to information, sexual harassment, and racial discrimination as defined by law, and in its own policies.
 The University expects that Users of its ICT Resources will also exercise their responsibilities in this area.
 Users should familiarise themselves with University policies and documentation on the following matters: